Tashu-26/Class_Note/README.md

 It helps users organize notes, subjects, and study materials in one place.

 With support for tags, file attachments (images/PDFs), favorites, and search, NoteOrg makes studying more efficient and structured.

-Key Features
+📌 Key Features

-User Management
+🔹 User Management
-User can register and log in
+Users can register and log in to the system securely.

-Password is kept secure
+Passwords are stored in a hashed format to protect user data.

-User can manage profile
+Each user can manage their own profile and access only their data.

-Subject Management
+🔹 Subject Management

-Create, edit, and delete subjects
+Users can create, edit, and delete subjects.
-Keep notes under each subject
+Notes can be organized under specific subjects for better structure.
-Notes Management
+🔹 Notes Management
-Add, edit, delete, and view notes
+Users can add, edit, delete, and view notes easily.
-Upload files (PDF, images)
-Show notes in card style
+File upload feature allows attaching PDFs, images, and documents.
+Notes are displayed in a clean card-style layout for better readability.
-Advanced Features
+🔹 Advanced Features
-Mark notes as favorite or pin
-Search notes easily (live search)
-Use tags to organize better
-Highlight important notes
+Notes can be marked as favorite or pinned for quick access ⭐ Live search helps users find notes instantly 🔍
+Tag system allows better organization of notes Important notes can be highlighted for visibility
- User Interface Features
+🔹 User Interface Features
-Works on mobile and desktop
-Dark mode, pastel purple, and light mode
-Clean and modern design
+Fully responsive design (works on mobile and desktop) 📱💻 Supports Dark Mode, Light Mode, and pastel purple theme 🎨 Clean and modern UI for better usability
-User Experience
+🔹 User Experience
-Show success and error messages
+Displays success and error messages clearly Confirmation is required before deleting notes to prevent mistakes 🔹 Security Features
-Ask before deleting anything

-Security Features
-Password is saved in a secure way (hashed)
-System keeps user login safe (session management) Users must log in to see important pages
+Passwords are stored securely using hashing 🔐
+Session management keeps users logged in safely Unauthorized users cannot access protected pages

  3. Step-by-Step Setup Instructions